Khem/Logger/README.md

 # Logger
-This project is initiated to log any type logs in the php application
+This project is initiated to log any type of logs in the php application